Puget Sound Salmon Forecasts 2023

 2023_all_fall-chinook_forecast-map

 The Elwha was explained to us on the call as being partially hatchery driven, meaning hatchery fish are released with the intention that they spawn in the wild to help rebuild the run of chinook on the Elwha.
-However, the release year that corresponds with 2023 forecasted return, fewer fish were released resulting in this poor return forecast.
+However, in the release year that corresponds with the 2023 forecasted return, fewer fish were released resulting in this poor return forecast.

-Additionally, while you can squint and see the Stillaguamish is positive compared to the 10 year average, it’s nowhere close to the escapement target.
+Additionally, while you can squint and see the Stillaguamish is positive compared to the 10-year average, it’s nowhere close to the escapement target.
 So, we had that splash of cold water thrown at us with regards to not expecting any expanded “impact quota” that would loosen some of the constraints on our Puget Sound salmon chinook seasons.

 Brightest spot for the Chinook forecast in 2023

 Given the above understanding of constraining stocks, I believe Marine Area 10 will be THE place again this year to target Puget Sound Chinook.
-The combination of larger runs of chinook expected in key places around central and South Sound and better seasons compared to the North Sound will make for those who like to launch near Seattle and Bremerton quite happy.
+The combination of larger runs of chinook expected in key places around central and South Sound and better seasons compared to the North Sound will make those who like to launch near Seattle and Bremerton quite happy.

 Darkest spot for the Chinook forecast in 2023